Henrrrryuan/DECO7381-Pitch/Project_14_Six_minus_one/VICRAM_README.md

 - History can reopen the saved visual complexity map.
 - Print includes the Visual Complexity section and Accessibility Findings section.

-## Related Submission Notes

-For the final team project submission, this README should be included in the codebase zip together with the main `README.md` and `EYE_TRACKING_README.md`.

-External source attribution for Eclipse ACTF / ViCRAM and the visual complexity paper should also be included in the team report reference/source list.
-Any AI prompts used to design, debug, or implement this module should be included in the required AI prompts appendix.